iyenal/gen7engine-docs/docs/tips_and_tricks.md

 That way you're sure that even by targeting multiple platforms and therefore multiple performance rates, the behavior will be identical.
 You can also monitor performance with "timeSinceStartup()" and "timeSinceFrameMs()".

-### Save files, JSON parsing, get from internet
+### Save files, JSON parsing

-Gen7 Engine has a Python JSON parsing library available through "import json".
-This can be used too with the experimental "download file" function calls.
+You can save files in case you want for example to have savegames, or to load levels, and then read them as a text (string) with openFile().
-You can also save files in case you want for example to have savegames, and then read them as a text (string).
+Gen7 Engine also has a Python JSON parsing library available through "import json".

 ### IDE crash logs